8x local car makers: from DAF to Lightyear

 Thanks to TU/e’s student teams, the culture of innovative automakers is back in Eindhoven.
 Together with other startups, they are experimenting with mobility of the future.
 Want to know what to expect on the road in the coming years?
 We have listed eight initiatives for you.

-The five founders are all alumni of the Solar Team Eindhoven, the TU/e student team that became world champion several times during the World Solar Challenge in Australia (and hopefully again in 2019!).
+The five founders are all alumni of the Solar Team Eindhoven, the TU/e student team that became world champion several times during the World Solar Challenge in Australia.

 Another TU/e spin-off.
 It all started with student team STORM, that went viral in 2016.
 The students were the first to drive around the world with a self-built electric motorcycle in 80 days.
 Now they are applying this knowledge in a new company.
 SPIKE develops modular battery packs for manufacturers of specific vehicles, such as motorcycles, scooters, tuk-tuks and smaller cars.